 I decided to write this post, because before joining Facebook I thought that PHP is just old, limited language from 2 decades ago when server was responsible for simple form parsing, and generating HTML.

 I actually learned web development using PHP in mid-2000s, when I was in middle school.
 I created my personal blog, and website about very popular back then game Deluxe Ski Jump.
-I actually still have the source code and recently put it on Azure at dsjonine.azurewebsites.net - it is in polish, and there is no database:P Didn't bother to update character encoding from ISO-8859-2 to UTF.
+I actually still have the source code and recently put it on Azure.
+Didn't bother to update character encoding from ISO-8859-2 to UTF.
 Why I used ISO-8859-2?
 Because my cousin told me to do so!
-It was real copy/paste programmer back then!
+I was a real copy/paste programmer back then!
 Good times :D

-A few days after joining facebook I realized that PHP now is full blown OO language.
+A few days after joining Facebook I realized that PHP now is a full-blown OO language.
 It has classes, interfaces, abstract classes, dependency injection, etc. It is much closer to C# or Java than to PHP that I used to write 15 years ago.

 At facebook we use Hack (typed PHP).
 It's awesome.
 You have the best of two Worlds: type safety and no compilation!
 Just save, and refresh to see your changes.
 Yay!
 Sample Hack/PHP code: